allanmcrae/toolchain/README.md

 **All sources from git branch**

 This toolchain always builds from the head of the relevant git branch.
 This means there is no (or at least very little) need for backporting patches.
-Usually these builds will follow the latest release branch, but will occasionally use the development branch in the period leading up to release.
+Usually these builds will follow the latest release branch, but will use the development branch in the period leading up to release.

 **No systemtap support**